Wire82/org.openhab.binding.heos/README.md

 ````
 Thing heos:player:pid "name" [pid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx", type="Player"]
 ````
-Pid behind the heos:player:--- should be changed as required.
+PID behind the heos:player:--- should be changed as required.
 Every name or value can be used.
-It is recommended to use the player Pid.
-Within the configuration the pid as well as the type field is mandatory.
+It is recommended to use the player PID.
+Within the configuration the PID as well as the type field is mandatory.
 The rest is not required.

 *If player is configured by PaperUI the UID of the player is equal to the player ID (PID) from the HEOS system*

 ### Group Configuration

 ```
-Thing heos:group:nameHash "name" [gid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx", type="Group", nameHash="123456789"]
+Thing heos:group:memberHash "name" [gid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx", type="Group", memberHash="123456789"]
 ```

-*If group is configured by PaperUI the group UID is calculated by the Hash value of the group name*
+*If group is configured by PaperUI the group UID is calculated by the Hash value of the group members*

 Required fields are the GID which is the PID of the group leading player and the type which is Group here.